SVAR COMPLEMENT EXCELLENCE AWARD

 An award to recognize and support researchers within the complement field

-As a company invested and dedicated to the complement pathway, Svar is proud to establish the Svar Complement Excellence Award, aimed at recognizing outstanding contributions to the complement field by scientists and physicians worldwide.
+As a company invested and dedicated to the complement path, Svar is proud to establish the Svar Complement Excellence Award, aimed at recognizing outstanding contributions to the complement field by scientists and physicians worldwide.

 Svar Complement Excellence Award - Blue